Getting started with the SwiftUI NavigationSplitView

 }

-Note that we use a .bordered button style to accentuate the button colors for later examples.
+Note that we use a .bordered button style to accentuate the button for later examples.

-If you now run the app on an iPad, it should looks like this when the sidebar is collapsed in landscape:
+If you run this on iPad, it should looks like this when the sidebar is collapsed in landscape:

 A screenshot of an iPad that shows an app with a sidebar toggle button

-However, if you now tap the top leading sidebar toggle button, the sidebar may expand as a slid-over:
+If you tap the top leading sidebar toggle button, the sidebar may expand as a slideover:

 A screenshot of an iPad that shows a sidebar without a toggle button

-You may also notice that the sidebar button is missing.
-These effects are however not consistent.
-For instance, I sometimes get a non-slideover by default.
-The slideover button will also most often show if the sidebar is expanded when the app launches:
+The presentation is however not consistent.
+For instance, I get a non-slideover randomly.
+The slideover button will also most often show if the sidebar is expanded on app launch:

 A screenshot of an iPad that shows a sidebar with a toggle button